Normal Sequences with Non-Maximal Automatic Complexity: Automatic Complexity of Champernowne Sequences

+Henceforth, we write $\mathrm{PSC}$ to denote the set of Champernowne sequences constructed using Pierce and Shields' method such that for each zone $C_n$ of the sequences, a de Bruijn string $d_n$ of order $n$ with prefix $0^n$ was used to construct it.
 In the following theorem we show that there exists sequences in $\mathrm{PSC}$ which have non-maximal automatic complexity as their upper automatic complexity rates are bounded above by $2/3$.
 We also briefly discuss their lower automatic complexity rates in Section \ref{Section lower rate}. \begin{theorem} There exists $C \in \mathrm{PSC}$ such that $S(C) \leq \frac{2}{3}$. \end{theorem}

 \begin{proof}